topranks/homerlabs/labs/filterlab/README.md

 # filterlab

-Lab to test the claims at https://www.daryllswer.com/navigating-a-bgp-zombie-outbreak-on-juniper-routers/
+Lab to test the config from https://www.daryllswer.com/navigating-a-bgp-zombie-outbreak-on-juniper-routers/

 TL;DR I didn't get the same thing on cRPD 19.4R1.10.
 So probably a bug in the JunOS version in use in the blog.